Q&A: Increasing Literacy Rates in Students

 One of my family members has special learning needs.
 He was identified early, but never seemed to get any traction with reading.
 I worked with him on isolated skills and drills to no avail.
 It wasn’t until we uncovered his passion for gardening and plants that we were able to flip the switch.
 Choosing texts that truly interested him provided the motivation to want to read, to learn.

 Where do you see the greatest learning opportunities for teachers and educators when it comes to literacy instruction?

 Finding the right book, for the right kid, at the right time.
 It’s an art.
 It’s a challenge, but the rewards are transformative.
 Of course, once we find that book, the next challenge becomes effective conferring and coaching that includes the reader.
 Teaching cannot be something we do to students, it needs to be something we do with students.

 What will participants in your Choice Reading course to come away with?

 Participants will walk away with innovative tools for learning about their students as people and as readers.
 In addition, deepening our understanding of what children’s literature has to offer is a real focus.
 Never before have we had so many choices for student reading.
 It’s both exciting and daunting at the same time.
 Participants will learn from children’s literature experts about the most engaging texts out there, and how best to match our students to their next great read.

-What can participants in your Increasing the Rate of Progress for Struggling Readers course expect to come away with?
+What can participants in your Striving Readers course expect to come away with?

 This course is aptly named.
 If students are significantly behind grade level reading standards, it’s because they have a history of not making a full year’s reading growth.
 The only way to disrupt this cycle is to increase their rate of learning.
 That means taking a student who has traditionally made .5 years reading growth to 1.5.
 Can this be done?
 Absolutely.
 Is it easy?
 Not at all.
 This class will discuss the strategies and decisions made by teachers, schools and districts that have proven that nearly all kids can read on grade level with the right plan.